 Domain authority is pretty straightforward.
 As for website traffic, you want to watch out for organic traffic trends.
 What's their traffic volume and are there any significant drops in traffic?

 Besides that, analyze the specific page you want to get a backlink from.
-How's that page performing on Google and how much traffic is it generating.
+How that page is performing on Google and how much traffic it's generating.

 On top of that, too many outbound links on a page mean less authority is transferred via each external link.

 When it comes to backlinks, a good way to facilitate them is by writing guest posts.